Bachelor of Science in Nursing

 - The applicant satisfactorily demonstrates to the Board significant progress in personal rehabilitation since the conviction such that licensure should not create a substantial risk of harm to the health and safety of patients or the public or a substantial risk of further criminal violations, and

 - The applicant otherwise satisfies the qualifications contained in this act.

 A person convicted of any felonious act may be prohibited from licensure by the Board of Nursing at any time.

-* Convicted includes a judgment, an admission of guilt, or a plea of no lo contendere.
+* Convicted includes a judgment, an admission of guilt, or a plea of nolo contendere.

-Before student can begin the clinical experience, they must submit a health clearance form report each year they are enrolled in a clinical experience.
+Before student can begin the clinical experience, they must submit a health clearance form and supporting documents each year they are enrolled in a clinical experience.
 A complete list of required exams and immunizations will be provided to all nursing majors in the spring of their sophomore year prior to their first clinical rotation that begins in the fall of their junior year.
 Students must have current health insurance.
 Students are responsible for the cost of the annual health examination, current health insurance and immunizations.

 Clinical Education Requirements

 Accepted students must submit the following documentation prior to the start of the program:

 - Health Physical which includes documentation of immunizations, and Tuberculin test

 - CPR certification for health care providers through the American Heart Association